 The Collingwood Football Club confirmed yesterday that Sam Dwyer (R13 Bye, FWD/MID, $318,400 & BE 36) is available for selection this week (source) after overcoming groin soreness which is great news for those that kept him and bad luck for those that got rid of him.

 TRADE, TRADE, TRADE

-If I haven’t categorised a player from Round 10 under ‘Keepers’ or ‘Don’t Panic’ then trade them out as soon as you can but when appropriate!
+If you haven’t read a three-or-more gamers name within ‘Keepers’ or ‘Don’t Panic’ then trade them out ASAP.

 Keep Your Eye On